top of page

 Research Assistant

 César holds a MA in Egyptology from the University of Liverpool and is a web developer.
-With a strong interdisciplinary profile, he runs research within the MORTEXVAR and the OCR-PT-CT projects.
+With a strong interdisciplinary profile, he runs research within the MORTEXVAR and the OCR-PT-CT and TTAE projects.

 He has recently created and published an Open Access Osiris Spelling Software that collects all spellings for the Osiris name from Middle Kingdom mortuary documents.